projectsveltos/sveltos/docs/getting_started/optional/grafanadashboard.md

 * ``projectsveltos_total_drifts:`` Counter of the total number of configuration drifts detected in clusters, labeled by cluster, feature, and the owning `profile_kind`/`profile_namespace`/`profile_name`.

+* ``projectsveltos_outdated_helm_chart:`` Gauge that is `1` for every Helm chart deployment currently behind the latest version published in its upstream repository/registry, labeled by the owning `profile_kind`/`profile_namespace`/`profile_name`, cluster, and chart/release.
+Set by a periodic check, independent of the reconcile loop; see [Detecting Newer Helm Chart Versions](../../addons/helm_charts.md#detecting-newer-helm-chart-versions).

+* ``projectsveltos_outdated_helm_chart_check_last_run_timestamp_seconds:`` Gauge with the Unix timestamp of the last completed pass of the periodic outdated-Helm-chart checker.
+Runs only on the default (unsharded) addon-controller instance, since the check needs visibility across every cluster to avoid checking the same chart more than once.

+* ``projectsveltos_outdated_helm_chart_check_failures_total:`` Counter of chart lookups skipped in the most recent check pass because their upstream repository/registry could not be queried (unreachable, authentication failure, timeout, chart not found).
+A coarse "is the checker itself healthy" signal — per-chart failures are logged instead, not exposed as a metric label, to avoid unbounded label cardinality.

 ### Event Manager

 * ``projectsveltos_reconcile_duration_seconds:`` Histogram of the duration to process an EventTrigger for a cluster (evaluate matching events, create/update the resulting ClusterProfile(s)).
 Labeled by `cluster_type`/`cluster_namespace`/`cluster_name` only — no `feature` label, unlike addon-controller's metric of the same name, which is the label to filter on when disambiguating the two.